ovh/ai-training-examples/jobs/neuralangelo/README.md

  >     		bash -c "cd /neuralangelo && \
 >			bash projects/neuralangelo/scripts/preprocess.sh lego input/lego.mp4 2 object"
 > ```
-> Note: It takes approximately 8 min to run on 1 ai1-1-gpu GPU
 >
+> Note: It takes approximately 8 min to run on 1 `ai1-1-gpu` GPU (V100S).
+>

-You can follow the training job status using following commands based on ```ovhai job get``` and ```ovhai job logs```
+You can follow the training job status using the following commands based on `ovhai job get` and `ovhai job logs`:

 ```shell
 # Get updated info for the job
 make prepare-job
 ```

 ```shell
 # Get Job status
 make prepare-status
 ```

 ```shell
 # Get and follow job logs
 make prepare-logs
 ```

-Once the job is done, we get generated data from S3 bucket.
+Once the job is done, we get generated data from the S3 bucket:

 ```shell
 make pull-data
 ```